Bulletin No.: 2019-34

 Affordable Housing Program (AHP)

 The Affordable Housing Program (AHP) is the Bank's competitive housing grant program.
-AHP funds can be used to purchase, construct or rehabilitate owner-occupied, supportive housing and rental projects that serve income-qualified households.
-AHP grants are awarded annually through the Bank's member institutions.
+AHP grants are available up to $750,000 and may be used to purchase, construct or rehabilitate owner-occupied and rental housing that serve income-qualified households.
+AHP grants are awarded once a year through the Bank's member institutions.
 The Bank will accept AHP grant applications from

-April 1, 2019 through May 16, 2019.
-The 2019 AHP funding allocation will be announced in the first quarter of 2019.
+April 1, 2020 through May 14, 2020.
+The level of funds for the 2020 AHP will be announced in the first quarter of 2020.
 All applications for AHP grants must be submitted through the Bank's online system, which will be available during the application period.
 Please check

 fhlb.com/ahp for additional details and program announcements.
 Detailed information about the AHP is available in the

-Bank's Implementation Plan, which can be found in the
+Bank's Affordable Housing Program 2020 Implementation Plan, which can be found under Helpful Resources in the

 Homebuyer Equity Leverage Partnership (HELP)

 The Homebuyer Equity Leverage Partnership (HELP) program provides grants up to $10,000 that can be used for down payment and/or closing cost assistance for eligible first-time homebuyers.
 Members interested in participating in HELP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request HELP funds during each annual offering.
 Members that have previously enrolled for HELP need not enroll again.
-For 2019, the Bank has set aside $3.75 million of its annual AHP funds for HELP grants.
-The Bank began accepting member requests for HELP funds on
+For 2020, the Bank has set aside $4.5 million of its annual AHP funds for HELP grants.
+The Bank will begin accepting member requests for HELP funds on

 Special Needs Assistance Program (SNAP)

-The Special Needs Assistance Program (SNAP) provides grants up to $7,000 that can be used for housing rehabilitation to meet the needs of homeowners with special needs.
+The Special Needs Assistance Program (SNAP) provides grants up to $7,000 that can be used for housing rehabilitation to meet the needs of households containing a resident with special needs.
 Members interested in participating in SNAP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request SNAP funds during each offering.
+Please refer to the Bank's Implementation Plan for more detailed information about SNAP.
+For 2020 SNAP grants, the Bank has set aside $2.5 million from its AHP funds.
 The SNAP-assisted property must be located within the Bank's District.
-Please refer to the Bank's Implementation Plan for more detailed information about SNAP.
-For 2019, the Bank has set aside $2.25 million from its AHP funds for SNAP grants.
-SNAP grants will become available on January 9, 2019.
+SNAP grant applications will be available and accepted

 Housing Assistance for Veterans (HAVEN)

 Housing Assistance for Veterans (HAVEN) is a unique housing program designed to provide grants to households of veterans or active service members who were disabled as a result of an injury during their active military service since the tragic events of September 11, 2001.
-The program is designed to support necessary home modifications/rehabilitation.
+The program is designed to support necessary home modifications or offset new construction costs.

-HAVEN grant recipients must have a member of the household who qualifies as disabled by the Veteran's Administration, a branch of the U.S. Military, the federal government or another acceptable source.
-Alternatively, the funds may be awarded for home repairs/rehabilitation to Gold Star Families which have lost an immediate family member through his or her military service since September 11, 2001.
-Under HAVEN, the Bank grants recipients up to $10,000 toward the modification/rehabilitation of a qualifying property located anywhere in the United States.
-The Bank made available $300,000 in HAVEN funds beginning
+HAVEN grant recipients must have a member of the household who qualifies as disabled by the Veteran's Administration, a branch of the U.S. military, the federal government or other acceptable source.
+Alternatively, the funds can be awarded to Gold Star Families that were impacted during this time frame for home repairs/rehabilitation.
+Under HAVEN, the Bank grants recipients up to $10,000 toward the modification/rehabilitation/new construction of a qualifying property located anywhere in the United States.
+The Bank will make available $300,000 in HAVEN funds beginning

 Partnership Grant Program (PGP)

-The Partnership Grant Program (PGP) provides funding for the operational needs of community-based organizations (CBOs), which are comprised of nonprofit organizations involved in affordable housing, local community development funds and small business technical assistance providers within the District.
-The Bank partners with its members by matching at a 3:1 ratio the contributions made by members to eligible CBOs.
-The lifetime PGP funds limitation on CBOs participating in the PGP has been raised from $36,000 to $60,000.
-This will enable previously funded CBOs to apply for PGP assistance again.
-The Bank has allocated $300,000 in PGP funds for 2019.
-PGP applications will be available online beginning
+The Partnership Grant Program (PGP) provides funding for the operational needs of community-based organizations (CBOs), which are 501(c)3 nonprofit organizations involved in affordable housing, local community development and small business technical assistance within the District.
+The Bank partners with its members by matching member contributions to eligible CBOs at a 3:1 ratio up to $12,000.
+The lifetime PGP award per eligible CBO is $60,000.
+The Bank has allocated $300,000 in PGP funds for 2020.
+PGP applications will be accepted beginning

 Small Business Boost Program (SBB)